Do You Have Heartburn or Acidity? They’re Not the Same!

 - Don’t eat very hot or very cold foods.

-- Even if you feel like eating quickly, try to chew your food well and eat slowly.
+- Try to chew your food well and eat slowly.

 - Take a natural supplement with digestive enzymes depending on which type of food is hardest for you to digest (fat, protein, carbohydrates).